How to Prevent Boxing Injuries During Training

 Punching is a very explosive movement that is using a lot of force.
 Give your hands the protection they need by using hand wraps every time and using boxing gloves with robust wrist support to minimise the impact.
 They give you that added layer of protection, and they can be all the difference between a good workout and a painful injury.
 They are easy to use too!

 Finally, we'll finish up with wrist injuries.
 Your wrist is not something you want to damage.
-You might not even think about it, but sprains and strains are so impractical to life both in and out of your fitness.
+You might not even think about it, but sprains and strains are so impractical to daily life both in and out of your fitness.
 Keep them to a minimum again by making sure your punching is on form, taking time out, and training smart.

 One of the best ways to make sure that your wrists are safe is to use the right equipment.
 Choosing the boxing gloves that are right for your needs is always essential.
-A lot of high-quality boxing gloves will come with added wrist support to make sure that you’re minimising your risk, so make the most of them and what you’re doing with hem.
+A lot of high-quality boxing gloves will come with added wrist support to make sure that you’re minimising your risk, so make the most of them and what you’re doing with them.
 You don’t always need to work the heavy bag, maybe try the speedball or a good cardio workout every once in a while!

 At the end of the day, boxing training is still boxing.
 It's a contact sport, and elements of that are apparent in the training too.
 Train smart, rest up and use the right equipment.
 Injuries are possible, no matter how you're training.
 Make sure that you do your homework, and don't get too carried away.
 Your technique is everything, so be careful, and take a break if you need to!